renatogalera/ai-commit/README.md

 ### Gemini API Key

-If you prefer to use the new Gemini model, you must provide your Gemini API key via:
+If you prefer to use the Gemini model, supply your Gemini API key via:

 - **Command-Line Flag:** `--geminiApiKey YOUR_GEMINI_API_KEY`
 - **Environment Variable:**